i History of gaming in India

 Lotteries are operated and promoted by state governments.
-States invite private enterprises to partner with them to promote and market the state’s lottery through a tendering process.
-The Request for Proposal document is generally released on a payment basis by each state for such tendering.
+States invite private enterprises to partner with them to promote and market the state's lottery through a tendering process.
+The request for proposal document is generally released on a payment basis by each state for such tendering.
 Some of the tender conditions are:

-a operations must continue in India for five years;
+- operations must continue in India for five years;

-b the applicant must have been a profitable vendor for three years;
+- the applicant must have been a profitable vendor for three years;

-c the applicant must a minimum experience of one year in the past three years;
+- the applicant must a minimum experience of one year in the past three years;

-d the applicant must have a state government certificate supporting the experience of the vendor;
+- the applicant must have a state government certificate supporting the experience of the vendor;

-e there must be a deposit of earnest money; and
+- there must be a deposit of earnest money; and

-f there must be an advance payment of sale proceeds.
+- there must be an advance payment of sale proceeds.

 Licences for sports betting are issued in Sikkim.
 An application for a licence needs to be made to the government of Sikkim.
 The designated authority, as per the notification of the Sikkim government dated 11 June 2009, is the Secretary to the government of Sikkim (Finance, Revenue and Expenditure Department).
-The application needs to be made using Form 1 accompanied by a bank draft of 500 rupees in favour of the director, Sikkim State Lotteries.
+The application needs to be made using Form 1 accompanied by a bank draft of 500 rupees in favour of the director, Sikkim state Lotteries.
 After examining the application and making due enquiries (no time period is provided), the government can grant a provisional licence on the payment of fee of 100,000 rupees in Form 2.
 The provisional licence is granted to enable the licensee to set up the infrastructure and comply with other licensing requirements.
 Subject to compliance with the licensing terms, a regular licence in Form 2A is issued for a period of five years on the payment of a fee of 10 million rupees.

-Under the prize competition rules of states,24 the application for running a prize competition needs to be made in Form A and should be submitted personally or sent by registered post to the licensing authority.
+Under the prize competition rules of states,32 the application for running a prize competition needs to be made in Form A and should be submitted personally or sent by registered post to the licensing authority.
 The licence is effective throughout the state.
 The fee for granting a licence is 25 rupees where an entry fee is charged, and 10 rupees where no such fee is charged.
 The fee for renewal is half of the initial fee.

 Games of skill